prathers/eepcollect/Documentation/ExtPagecollector/Configuration/Template/Index.rst

          VIEWCOLLECTIONINFOSECTION

    Description
-         shows info about the summary or emptyness of the collection
+         Shows info about the summary or emptiness of the collection

 .. container:: table-row